 Towards the end of the 19th century, companies who sold personal hygiene products used the idea of hygiene to their advantage.
 But, because there was so much competition, they had to get creative in how they marketed their products.
 Often, they drew from social and health fears, all while assuring their brand was the answer to common hygiene “problems”.
-Of course, these personal hygiene products weren’t always the safest, as many of them contained chemicals that are harmful to humans – like the popular floor cleaner, Lysol which was marketed as a vaginal douching agent.
+Of course, these personal hygiene products weren’t always the safest.
+Many of them contained chemicals that are harmful to humans.
+For example, the popular floor cleaner Lysol, which was marketed as a vaginal douching agent.
 Although many are no longer used for personal hygiene, the stigma their marketing tactics created continued today in popular menstrual discourse.

 Feminine Hygiene in Advertising in the 20th Century

 Advertisers use of the term feminine hygiene over the last 100 years has perpetuated a negative stereotype of menstruation for everyone.
 Themes of shame around the leaky body, concealment and hygiene, as well as the false promise of freedom support an unrealistic portrayal of the menstruating body.

 Consumers in the mid 1950s were targeted using various menstrual discourses that preyed on their insecurities, fostering feelings of shame, embarrassment and unworthiness, around their monthly period.
 Popular ideas that circulated included telling women their husbands would leave them, their friends would outcast them, and their lives would fall apart if they didn’t treat the ailment that is menstruation using these feminine hygiene cleaning products.
 Although we now know the vagina is self-cleaning and douches are unsafe, back then it was socially unacceptable to use these products regularly.